-Introduced by the Spaniards and Mexicans around the middle of the 19th Century, silversmithing Navajos obtained metal by melting down American silver dollars or Mexican pesos.
+Introduced by the Spaniards & Mexicans around the middle of the 19th Century, Navajo silversmiths obtained metal by melting down American silver dollars or Mexican pesos.

 It’s believed that Navajos began working with turquoise after returning from Fort Sumner, New Mexico in 1868.
 Aside from its ornamental value, turquoise is especially important to the Navajo people because of the ceremonial significance.